-Explanation: The bpsynth command fails with this error code if incorrect arguments have been specified.
+Explanation: The bpsynth command fails with this error code if incorrect arguments were specified.

-Recommended Action: Please refer to the bpsynth command line arguments (via -help) for the correct argument specification.
-If the synthetic backup job has been started manually via the command line, please correct the arguments to bpsynth and rerun the job.
-If, however, the synthetic backup job has been started via the console or is scheduled, ensure that the bpsynth and nbgenjob binaries match the installed version of NetBackup.
+Recommended action: Refer to the bpsynth command line arguments (by using -help) for the correct argument specification.
+If the synthetic backup job was started manually by the command line, correct the arguments to bosynth and rerun the job.
+If the synthetic backup job was scheduled or started with the console, ensure that the bpsynth and the nbjm binaries match the installed NetBackup version.